 I’m always surprised by what I find at my Goodwill store – name brand ‘like new’ clothing, clothing with original tags on them, new school workbooks, learn to read books.
 It’s like a treasure hunt every time I go to a thrift store, but it’s also a good place to check for some of the items on your NEED LIST.
 Don’t feel constrained to shopping at your local thrift stores because you can also shop second-hand goods online at thredUP (for kids and women’s clothing) and eBay (for just about everything).

 4. Make Money

 A little extra money always comes in handy, especially when you’re buying supplies and clothing to get your kids ready to go back to school.
-While you’re buying new clothing think about what you should do with your old clothing including selling it at a local consignment shop, online consignment shop (like thredUP), having a garage sale or selling it locally by listing it on Craig’s List.
+While you’re buying new clothing think about what you should do with your old clothing including selling it at a local consignment shop, online consignment shop (like thredUP), having a garage sale or selling it locally by listing it on Facebook Marketplace.
 What you can’t sell, you can donate and get a receipt to use for your taxes.
-If you need help tracking the value of your donations, take a look at the iDonatedIt app ($2.99).

 Now I want to hear YOUR tips for saving on everything for back to school.
 Where are you shopping and how are you saving money?
 Please leave a comment below.